bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/README.md

 **For inquiries regarding Sovereign Opt-In or to request a Commercial Lease template for audit, please contact the Architect directly.**

+### For Your Consideration

+I didn't build this with a $10,000/month enterprise subscription to these pay-to-play frontier AIs.
+I built this in the trenches, across free tiers, because the math is so stable it doesn't need a supercomputer—it just needs a brain that refuses to quit.

 ## Contact the Architect

 For comments, interviews, or implementation questions: